wayne1116/LeetCode/README.md

 # [LeetCode](https://leetcode.com/)
-This project includes my solutions with Java.
+This project contains my solutions for LeetCode with Java.

 ### - Algorithm